algorithmiaio/dev-center/_pages/platform/organization-profile.md

 ## Profile page contents

 The profile overview provides a rich source of information about an organization.
-In the overview, you can find the name of an organization, its members, and a list of the algorithms under its ownershipt.
+In the overview, you can find the name of an organization, its members, and a list of the algorithms under its ownership.
 If you're an administrator for the organization, you'll also be able to invite and delete members, as well as edit basic information about the organization.

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/organizations/organization_profile.png" alt="Organizations profile" class="screenshot img-md">